oracle/truffleruby/doc/user/jruby-migration.md

 (also know as `javax.script`), the Bean Scripting Framework (BSF), JRuby Embed (also known as Red Bridge), and the JRuby direct embedding API.

-TruffleRuby is only embedded via the Polyglot API, which is part of GraalVM.
-You will need to use the GraalVM to use this API.
+We recommend that TruffleRuby is embedded via the Polyglot API, which is part of GraalVM.
+TruffleRuby also supports JSR 223, compatbile with JRruby, to make it easier to run legacy JRuby code.

+You will need to use the GraalVM to use both these APIs.

 See the [polyglot](polyglot.md) documentation for more information about how to use Ruby from other languages including Java - this document only shows the comparison to JRuby.

 ### Creating a context